IN CONVERSATION

 Yes, travel was my greatest education.
 Witnessing others’ lives—poverty, disease and death of children the same age as I, and seeing people struggling to stay alive when I led a privileged life—had a significant impact on me.
 I wanted to expose subjects with a very focused journey to bring about change.

 Brian and I started with The Dying Rooms, and we still produce and direct together.
-One of the key reasons Brian and I have remained united for the best of 20 years is because right at the beginning, we established that filmmaking wasn’t about credit; it wasn’t about who would produce or direct.
+One of the key reasons Brian and I have remained united for the past 20 years is that, right at the beginning, we established that filmmaking wasn’t about credit; it wasn’t about who would produce or direct.
 We were in it together and would contribute whatever was required to complete the film.
-The key ingredient is to remove silly things like ego and see it as a team effort to make the best film for the subject we focus on and, critically, a sense of humour.
+The key ingredient is to remove silly things like ego and see it as a team effort to make the best film for the subject we focus on, and, critically, a sense of humour.

 How do you identify the subjects for your documentaries?

 Very often, one film leads to the next.
 For example, while filming in China, we met several people, and quite a few were NGOs [Non-Government Organisations] who would say we will help you, but don’t forget some children are involved in slavery—trafficked into the country and out of the country.
-Several different issues are raised over and over again.
+Several issues are raised repeatedly.

 How do you decide what content to keep and what to leave out?